replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 ## Detailed Design

-- TODO: specify the public APIs we expect users of Troubleshoot to consume, e.g.
-  - collect()
-  - redact()
-  - analyze()

 In the interest of being able to work on this quickly without breaking existing use-cases, a new `troubleshoot` command should be created.
 Utilizing cobra and viper best practices from the cobra.dev docs.

 ### sbctl → troubleshoot inspect